course-dprep/Airbnb-new-year-s-eve/README.md

 ## Notes
-- `make clean` removes all unncessary temporary files.
+- `make clean` removes all unnecessary temporary files.
 - Tested under Linux Mint (should work in any linux distro, as well as on Windows and Mac)
 - IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
 Otherwise Gnu make aborts with error 193.
 - Many possible improvements remain.
 Comments and contributions are welcome!